 Boots are big investment in your outdoor comfort.
 When snow and rain leak through unsealed fabric and seams, your feet get cold and miserable and your expensive boots fall apart prematurely.
-Water is fabric killer and whether you want to stay warm and dry while working outdoors, or just want to keep your new footwear looking its best for years to come; waterproofing is the essential can’t-miss step.
+Water is fabric killer and whether you want to stay warm and dry while working outdoors, or just want to keep your new footwear looking its best for years to come; waterproofing with the best boot waterproofing sprays and wax is the essential can’t-miss step.

 How are waterproof and water-resistant boots different?